OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 *SLang1*, short for "Simple Language 1".

-The development process for this interpeter will require our writing a JISON grammar to define the syntax of the language and transform programs in the language into an *abstract syntax tree* (AST).
+The development process for this interpeter will require our writing a Jison grammar to define the syntax of the language and transform programs in the language into an *abstract syntax tree* (AST).

 How does **abstract syntax** differ from **concrete syntax**?
 In other